-While there is a diversity of thoughts and views in our church family, we share a great many common values and beliefs that are generally considered to be part of ‘progressive Christianity.’
+While there is a diversity of thoughts and views in our church family, we share a number of common values and beliefs that are grounded in our faith and that generally considered to be part of ‘progressive Christianity.’

 — We believe that God’s family includes all people.
-We are committed to the belief that all people are created equal before God, and that the love of Jesus Christ is inclusive.
+We are committed to the belief that all people are created equal before God, and that the love of Jesus Christ is inclusive, not exclusive.

 At our church, not everyone agrees on everything.
-And that’s just fine with us.
-We firmly believe that our diversity of views and understandings, experiences and preferences, is why our unity has remained strong for the past 200 years.
-If you are looking for a new way of thinking about faith and ethics, spirituality and values, we invite you to journey with us.
-Our faith might be 2000 years old, but our thinking and living is not.
+And that’s really okay. just fine with us.
+We believe that our diversity of views and understandings, experiences and preferences, is why our church has remained strong for the past 200 years.